 double it, it comes to only 10 to 15 per cent of Australia's oil consumption."
 Paul Higgins, of Emergent Futures, says several biodiesel companies in Australia are struggling.
-Furthermore, "it is far from clear that rapid expansion of Australia's nascent biofuels industry would deliver a cleaner, healthier, environmentally benign, renewable source of automotive fuel."
+11 Furthermore, "it is far from clear that rapid expansion of Australia's nascent biofuels industry would deliver a cleaner, healthier, environmentally benign, renewable source of automotive fuel."12 yields are obtained from plants grown on marginal lands" (Benge 2006).

 There are, for example, health concerns about the use of ethanol as fuel, with a recent US study finding that a major switch to ethanol fuel would increase respiratory related illness and death.
-While use of ethanol reduces levels of two carcinogens-benzene and butadiene-it increases levels of carcinogens formaldehyde and acetaldehyde, and also ozone, a major component of smog.
+While use of ethanol reduces levels of two carcinogens-benzene and butadiene-it increases levels of carcinogens formaldehyde and acetaldehyde, and also ozone, a major component of smog.13